FIDUCEO/FCDR_HIRS/doc/overview.rst

 whereas other modules, including all in the :mod:`FCDR_HIRS.processing` and some in the :mod:`FCDR_HIRS.analysis` packages, have a lower level of documentation with some functions and classes lacking any docstrings.

+Validation
+^^^^^^^^^^

+Neither the HIRS FCDR brightness temperatures nor its uncertainties have currently been validated.
+A validated CDR could potentially be used to validate the FCDR including both brightness temperatures and uncertainties.
+Viju John has code that can be used for stability testing.

+Causes of delay
+^^^^^^^^^^^^^^^

+The HIRS FCDR was originally meant to be delivered in January 2017, but remains unfinished in January 2019.
+Some of the causes of the delay
+include:

+- Initial learning curve
+- Lack of PyGAC equivalent
+- A lot of bad L1B data
+- Difficult harmonisation
+- Difficult self-emission
+- Availability of project partners to contribute to HIRS work